Ganoderma megaloma

 Ganoderma megaloma is a species of bracket fungus in the family Ganodermataceae.

-Described as new to science in 1846 by mycologist Joseph-Henri Léveillé, it is found in the eastern and midwestern United States.
+The fungus was described as new to science in 1846 by mycologist Joseph-Henri Léveillé, with the holotype being collected in New York.
 It was moved into the genus Ganoderma by Giacomo Bresàdola in 1912.
+The species is closely related to Ganoderma applanatum.

-The fungus causes white rot and butt rot on living hardwoods.
-The holotype was collected in New York.
+G. megaloma is found in the eastern and midwestern United States.
+It causes white rot and butt rot on living hardwoods.

-It is closely related to Ganoderma applanatum.